prince-kr21/Foody/README.md

 # Mealer App

 An extraordinary food ordering app providing a one-stop-shop solution for clients to order their favorite meals from exceptional chefs near them. 🌯
-Being built as part of course SEG2105 at University of Ottawa by SEG2105 Group 4.

 **Test Accounts:**